lluism/OMG/README.md

-   Additionally, we include here the plots of the distributions of equivalent widths, redshift and significance of the detections (as in Figure 3 in the paper for the total catalog) for every quasar sample (KODIAQ DR1 and DR2, UVES, and HIRES).
+   Additionally, we include here the plots of the distributions of equivalent widths, redshift and significance of the detections (as in Figure 3 in the paper) for every quasar sample (KODIAQ DR1 and DR2, UVES, and HIRES).

 The columns in the catalogs are set as follows: